Azure/k8s-infra/spec/type_references_and_ownership.md

   `KnownTypeReference` does today in k8s-infra.

 #### Disadvantages compared to the proposal above
-- It means that you can only reference other resources which are being tracked by Kubernetes, which means we likely need to introduce the notion of unmanaged resources (which the operator watches but doesn't own) for the purpose of allowing references to those resources.
+- Only able to reference other resources which are being tracked by Kubernetes.
+  We would likely need to introduce the notion of unmanaged resources (which the operator _watches_ but does not _own_) for the purpose of allowing references to those resources.
 This puts some additional burden on the customers mental model as in order to know what an action will do on a resource they need to know if it's managed or unmanaged.

 ### Implementation
-There are three key pillars required for implementing the proposal as discussed
+There are three key pillars required for implementing the proposal as described

 #### Identify resource relationships